 Can A Cantor Perform A Bar/Bat Mitzvah Or Any Other Religious Ceremony?

 Yes.
-In fact, a Cantor with comprehensive knowledge about prayers and melodies, and someone with good moral character can perform religious ceremonies and lead prayer services in synagogues.
-Cantors undergo training for the same period of time as the Rabbis, and they can act both as a religious leader and a musician.
-In fact, in some cases, a Cantor takes the leading position in absence of a Rabbi.
+In fact, a Cantor with comprehensive knowledge about prayers and melodies, and someone with good moral character can perform religious ceremonies (weddings, funerals, etc.) and lead prayer services in synagogues.
+Cantors often take the leading position in absence of a Rabbi.

-Apart from the Bar/Bat Mitzvah ceremonies, Cantors can perform a number of pastoral duties that were once restricted to Rabbis.
+Cantors perform pastoral duties that were once restricted to Rabbis.
 This includes educating and inspiring the congregation, conducting rituals at funerals as well as weddings and paying a visit to sick congregants.

 A majority of non-Orthodox Jews rejoice the occasion of Bat Mitzvah in the same way as the boy’s Bar Mitzvah, however many Orthodox Jews reject the idea that a female Cantor can publicly lead ceremonies or read from Torah, whenever there is a quorum of 10 males available to do so.